 Horizon BCBSNJ will continue to cover generic, oral-combined contraceptive pills at a $0 copayment.

-If a health care professional feels the brand name, oral-combined contraceptive pills are medically necessary for his or her patient(s), at zero cost share, rather than the generic alternatives, a Copay Waiver form may be submitted for clinical review.
+If a health care professional feels the brand name, oral-combined contraceptive pills are medically necessary for their patient(s) at zero cost share rather than the generic alternatives, a Copay Waiver form may be submitted for clinical review.

 Impacted members and their prescribers will receive a letter notifying them about this change prior to the June 15, 2018 effective date.